 In April 2014, for example, the ACLU of Washington sued ICE for putting hunger strikers in solitary confinement at the Northwest Detention Center in Tacoma, Washington.
 And in 2017, a federal court authorized officials at the Stewart Detention Center, run by private prison company Corrections Corporation of America/CoreCivic, to restrain and force-feed a hunger-striking immigration detainee.
-According to reports, the hunger striker is Vitaly Novikov, a refugee from the former Soviet Union who is protesting ICE’s plans to deport him to the Ukraine.
+According to reports, the hunger striker was Vitaly Novikov, a refugee from the former Soviet Union who is protesting ICE’s plans to deport him to the Ukraine.

-The government made significant further disclosures in 2019 and we agreed to dismiss the case in November 2019.
+Between 2017 and 2019, we received more than 10,000 documents, and we agreed to dismiss the case in November 2019.